 Documentation and criteria will differ to some extent for academic and pedagogical competency.
 However, in both cases it is the responsibility of the applicants to document their qualifications, including in a manner that provides a basis for qualitative assessments.

 The following checklist will make the checking, description and comparison of the competency of applicants easier to grasp and manage:

 Course in university teaching, practical training in teaching, university training in pedagogy or closely related subjects, teaching certificate exam, continuing education courses.
 Documentation: School transcripts, course certificates.

 B. Brief reflection statment

-The statement should primarily describe the applicant’s own teaching philosophy and an evaluation of own teaching in relation to his/her knowledge of students’ learning at a higher education level.
+The statement should primarily describe the applicant's own teaching philosophy and an evaluation of own teaching in relation to their knowledge of students learning at a higher educational level.

 C. Evaluation reports: